ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/quantileexact.md

 ## quantileExactInclusive {#quantileexactinclusive}

 Exactly computes the [quantile](https://en.wikipedia.org/wiki/Quantile) of a numeric data sequence.

 To get exact value, all the passed values ​​are combined into an array, which is then partially sorted.
 Therefore, the function consumes `O(n)` memory, where `n` is a number of values that were passed.
 However, for a small number of values, the function is very effective.

+This function is equivalent to [PERCENTILE.INC](https://support.microsoft.com/en-us/office/percentile-inc-function-680f9539-45eb-410b-9a5e-c1355e5fe2ed) Excel function, ([type R7](https://en.wikipedia.org/wiki/Quantile#Estimating_quantiles_from_a_sample)).

-When using multiple `quantile*` functions with different levels in a query, the internal states are not combined (that is, the query works less efficiently than it could).
+When using multiple `quantileExactInclusive` functions with different levels in a query, the internal states are not combined (that is, the query works less efficiently than it could).
 In this case, use the [quantilesExactInclusive](../../../sql-reference/aggregate-functions/reference/quantiles.md#quantilesexactexclusive) function.

 **Syntax**